sascha2schroeder/popEye/materials/Measures.md

 In the following, I will go through all reports from the highest to the lowest level.

 You can extract and store the individual reports in a new R data frame (e.g., the subject report using `sub <- myexp$reports$subject`).

 ### Subject report

 This data frame reports summary data on the level of the individual participant.
-It is available for every type of experiment and probably most useful when you want to check your data and you have decide whether some participants should be excluded (e.g., because eye tracking quality was very low or they show strange reading behavior).
+It is available for every type of experiment and probably most useful to check your data and to decide whether some participants should be excluded (e.g., because eye tracking quality was very low or they show strange reading behavior).
 In addition, it will help you when you are writing the sample section of your manuscript.

+- subid: Participant ID
+- ntrial: Number of trials for the subject
+- mcal: Mean calibration accuracy
+- pcrit: Proportion of critical trials (see cleaning)
+- pplink: Proportion of trials with blinks
+- pout: Proportion of trials with outlier fixations
+- nrun: Mean number of runs across trials
+- nfix: Mean number of fixation across trials
+- skip: Mean proportion of words that have been skipped during first-pass reading across trials
+- sac: Mean (forward) saccade length
+- refix: Mean proportion of words that have been refixated across trials
+- reg: Mean proportion of words which have been regressed into across trials
+- mfix: Mean fixation duration
+- total: Mean total reading time across trials
+- rate: Mean reading rate (words per minute) across trials

 ### Trial report